neondatabase/postgresql_anonymizer/docs/SECURITY.md

 that are located in the trusted schemas which are controlled by the superusers.

 Out of the box, only the `anon` schema is declared as trusted.
-This means that by defautt the functions from the `pg_catalog` cannot be used in masking rules.
+This means that by default the functions from the `pg_catalog` cannot be used in masking rules.

 For more details, read the [Using pg_catalog functions] section.